This is an opportunity provided by the Reporting on Trafficking and Slavery programme: Find out more

 This is an opportunity to pick the brains of reporters who have done extraordinary investigative work or ground-breaking reportage that has changed policy, provoked public outcry or brought traffickers to justice.
 Attendees will also spend time with experts and those at the coal face of the anti-slavery movement and migration crisis, including some who have been trafficked themselves and gone on to help others move from “victims” to “survivors”.

 Applicants must be full-time journalists or regular contributors to media organisations in Thailand.
-The course will be run in English and Thai.
-We will provide translation via an interpreter.
+The course will be run in English.
 Applicants must be able to demonstrate a commitment to a career in journalism in their country, must be a senior journalist with a minimum of three years’ professional experience and have a good level in spoken and written English.If you have been on a Thomson Reuters Foundation training programme within the last two years you will not be eligible to apply.

 When applying you will be asked to upload the following documents - please have these ready: